davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.4.7 =

+* New default Toastmasters meeting agenda, takes advantage of time allowed attribute on editable notes.

 = 4.4.6 =